 The Neighbourhood Keepers programme is a community initiative, developed by the Church Street Futures Group and other working groups in the context of the Church Street regeneration.

 It aims to deliver health, wellbeing and environmental benefits for all residents of the Church Street area.
-Between 2017 and 2022, Westminster City Council is committed to grant £2,000,000 for projects taking place in the Church Street ward itself, as well as on the Paddington Green estates.
+Between 2017 and 2022, Westminster City Council is committed to grant £2,000,000 for projects taking place in the Church Street ward itself, as well as on the Paddington Green estate.

 We seek to award grants from £200 to £20,000 to organisations or individuals to deliver health and wellbeing and/or environmental activities taking place between May 2018 and April 2019.
 Specifically, we are looking for sports activities, healthy cooking sessions, edible planting, gardening, food waste recycling and/or food waste awareness campaigns or environmental projects involving bat boxes, bird houses or other wildlife hubs for local people of all ages and backgrounds to take part in.